the

 Exactly the way you’re meant to.

+I used to think burnout was just part of the job.
 Back in my early “girl boss” days, I thrived on late nights and weekend work marathons.
 I chased deadlines like gold stars.
 I believed that the more I did, the more I hustled, the more “successful” I’d become.
 And while that season taught me a lot, it also led me to a version of myself that felt stretched thin, disconnected, and constantly behind.

 It took time—years, honestly—to unlearn that.
 To understand that rest isn’t a reward for hard work; it’s a vital part of doing it well.